fozziethebeat/TopicModelComparison/README.md

 # Detailed Setup for Exploring Topic Coherence over many models and many topics

-We (Keith Stevens, Philip Kegelmeyer, David Andrzejewski, and David Buttler) published the paper [Exploring Topic Coherence over many models and many topics][1] which compares several topic models using a variety of measures in an attempt to determine which model should be used in which application.
+We (Keith Stevens, Philip Kegelmeyer, David Andrzejewski, and David Buttler) published the paper [Exploring Topic Coherence over many models and many topics][1] (link to appear soon) which compares several topic models using a variety of measures in an attempt to determine which model should be used in which application.
 This evaluation secondly compares automatic coherence measures as a quick, task free method for comparing a variety of models.
 Below is a detailed series of steps on how to replicate the results from the paper.

 The evaluation setup breaks down into the following steps: